0dpe/Linux-Journey/README.md

      programs.home-manager.enable = true;
    }
    ```
+   Waybar automatically starts on startup mysteriously, so there needs to be neither Hyprland nor zsh configuration for autostarting Waybar.
    Note: `bar` in `programs.waybar.settings.bar` is an arbitrary name for the bar; Waybar supports having multiple bars at the same time, but I only need one bar.
    \ueb24 is the muted icon.
    \uf1eb is the web icon